vokac/arctestsite-hackathon-slurm-el7-arc7/README.md

 Todo: expose the slurm config files

-# For developers of the test-site:
+# For developers of the test-site
 The webhook related code can be found at: https://source.coderefinery.org/nordugrid/arc-testsites

 #### Configuring of the cluster